• Skip to primary navigation

 Some ingredients to simmer with caramelized fish

-How to cook Vietnamese-style Caramelized Salmon
+How to Cook Vietnamese Caramelized Salmon

-The three main cooking steps are:
+The three main cooking steps in this recipe are:

 • preparing the caramel sauce,